astral-sh/uv/crates/README.md

 ## [uv-dispatch](./uv-dispatch)

 A centralized `struct` for resolving and building source distributions in isolated environments.
-Implements the traits defined in `uv-traits`.
+Implements the traits defined in `uv-types`.

 ## [uv-distribution](./uv-distribution)